gradha/gradha.github.io/src/articles/15-dirrty-objects-in-dirrty-nimrod.rst

 macro.
 This macro accepts a user defined type, a variable name, and the type of this variable.
 Then proceeds to create in the ``let`` block the names of the setter, getter and instance variable that will be used to access the object.
-This is done `converting the parameter Nimrod symbol to a string
+This is done `converting the parameter Nim symbol to a string
 <http://nim-lang.org/macros.html#$,PNimrodSymbol>`_, mangling the string,
 then `constructing again an identifier from this new string
 <http://nim-lang.org/macros.html#!,string>`_.
 Note how you can apply crazy